blazium-engine/blazium-docs/contributing/development/compiling/introduction_to_the_buildsystem.rst

 Export templates
 ----------------

-Official export templates are downloaded from the Godot Engine site:
+Official export templates are downloaded from the Blazium Engine site:
 `godotengine.org <https://godotengine.org/>`__.
 However, you might want
 to build them yourself (in case you want newer ones, you are using custom modules, or simply don't trust your own shadow).